Void Linux Installation Guide with Disk Encryption (except boot), Btrfs, rEFInd

 tmpfs /tmp tmpfs defaults,nosuid,nodev 0 0

 Create a swap file.
-For 8 to 64 GB RAMs, the advised size is 3/2 the size of the RAM, if you plan to use hibernation 5.
+For 8 to 64 GB RAMs, the recommended size is 3/2 the size of the RAM if you plan to use hibernation 5.
 Example for a RAM of 8 GB:

 btrfs filesystem mkswapfile --size 12G --uuid clear /swap/swapfile